emissary-ingress/emissary/reference/filter-reference.md

    `jwksURI` begins with `https://`.
 This is discouraged in favor of either using plain `http://` or [installing a self-signed certificate](#installing-self-signed-certificates).
+ - `renegotiateTLS` allows a remote server to request TLS renegotiation.
+   Accepted values are "never", "onceAsClient", and "freelyAsClient".
  - `injectRequestHeaders` injects HTTP header fields in to the request before sending it to the upstream service; where the header value can be set based on the JWT value.
 The value is specified as a [Go